 FDR had one tank after another.

-I mean, this was just so much bunk, and they and they said that none of this didn't uh happen, and this is all Donald Trump.
+And they said that none of this didn't happen and this is all Donald Trump.

-It was just a hundred percent bunk.
+It was just 100% bunk.

-Who do you see as the nominee and what are their odds?
+Jeff Lord, who do you see as the nominee and what are their odds?

-And and we had uh more news today.
+And we had more news today.

-I guess Tom Steyer has jumped in on a pro impeachment platform.
+I guess Tom Steyer has jumped in on a pro-impeachment platform.

-Um he can't even sell Nancy Pelosi on this.
+He can't even sell Nancy Pelosi on this.

 I just can't wait for these debates again.

-All right, last word, Cayley.
+All right, last word, Kaylee.

 Yeah, I think that's right.

-No one on that stage can be President Trump, and look, you're you're left with two bad options.
+And look, you're left with two bad options.

-You got the old guard with Joe Biden, worse economy, uh worse economic recoveries since World War II, and then you got the new guard with Kamala Harris who has terrible leftist record and horrible record as prosecutor out of California.
+And then you got the new guard with Kamala Harris, who has terrible leftist record and horrible record as prosecutor of California.

-So, yeah, I'm I'm ready for the game on.
+I'm ready for the game on.

-I don't we'll all see.
+We'll all see.

-When we get back, toll-free, our phone number, your calls are next, 800-941 Sean, straight ahead.
+Sean, when we get back, toll-free, our phone number, your calls are next, 800-941 Sean.

 All right, 25 till the top of the hour.